An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Gaussian linear conditional density estimation

 \paragraph{Comparison with online algorithms.}

 The minimax regret with respect to the full linear model is infinite, since regret after the first observation is unbounded.
-Hence, it is not possible to obtain any uniform excess risk bound from online-to-batch conversion of sequential procedures.
+Hence, one cannot obtain any uniform excess risk bound from online-to-batch conversion of sequential procedures.
 We discuss non-uniform guarantees in Section~\ref{sec:ridge-variant}.

 \paragraph{Link with leverage scores.}

 It is worth noting that the first part of the upper bound~\eqref{eq:excessrisk-smp-linear} has a natural interpretation.
 Indeed, the quantity $\langle (n \wh\Sigma_n + X X^\top )^{-1} X, X \rangle$ is the \emph{leverage score} of $X$ in the sample $X_1, \dots, X_n, X$.
 This means that the excess risk of SMP can be upper bounded as